ibm-cloud-docs/containers/kubernetes-service-cli.md

 <dd>The name or ID of the cluster.
 This value is required.</dd>

 <dt><code>--machine-type <em>MACHINE_TYPE</em></code></dt>
-<dd>Choose a machine type.
+<dd>Choose a machine type, or flavor.
 You can deploy your worker nodes as virtual machines on shared or dedicated hardware, or as physical machines on bare metal.
 Available physical and virtual machines types vary by the zone in which you deploy the cluster.
-For more information, see the documentation for the `ibmcloud ks machine types` [command](/docs/containers?topic=containers-cli-plugin-kubernetes-service-cli#cs_machine_types).
+For more information, see the documentation for the `ibmcloud ks machine types` [command](#cs_machine_types).
 This value is required for standard clusters and is not available for free clusters.</dd>

 <dt><code>--size-per-zone <em>WORKERS_PER_ZONE</em></code></dt>
 <dd>The number of workers to create in each zone.
 This value is required, and must be 1 or greater.</dd>